Nate Burleson: College career

-Burleson hoped to attend the University of Washington, his father's alma mater, but was not offered a football scholarship.
-Instead he accepted a scholarship offer from the University of Nevada, Reno and played for the Nevada Wolf Pack.
-In the 2002 season, he made 138 receptions, the second highest in NCAA history.
-His senior year, he led the NCAA in both receiving yards and in receptions per game.
-During his time at Nevada he made a total of 248 receptions for a total of 3,293 yards and 22 touchdowns.
-He was named first-team All-America by the American Football Coaches Association, All-WAC by the Western Athletic Conference (WAC), and team MVP, and was named second-team All-America by The Sporting News and CNN/SI.
+Burleson hoped to attend the University of Washington in Seattle, his father's alma mater, but was not offered a football scholarship.
+Instead he accepted a scholarship offer from the University of Nevada in Reno and played for the Wolf Pack, then in the Western Athletic Conference (WAC).
+In his senior season in 2002, he made 138 receptions, the second highest in NCAA history, and led the NCAA in both receiving yards and in receptions per game.
+At Nevada, Burleson had 248 receptions for 3,293 yards with 22 touchdowns; he was named first-team All-America by the American Football Coaches Association, all-conference (WAC), team MVP, and was named second-team All-America by The Sporting News and CNN/SI.
 He currently holds the WAC and Nevada all-time records for single game receptions with 19 catches.
 He graduated with a degree in human development and family studies.

 Professional career

 Minnesota Vikings

-Burleson was selected in the third round of the 2003 NFL Draft by the Minnesota Vikings, the 71st overall pick.
+Burleson was selected in the third round of the 2003 NFL draft by the Minnesota Vikings, the 71st overall pick.
 Despite showing promise, Burleson did not put up strong numbers during his rookie season.
 In his second season, 2004, an injury to fellow receiver Randy Moss opened up opportunity for Burleson as he became the team's number one receiver.
 Burleson put up strong numbers, reaching over 1,000 receiving yards for the first time in his career.
 Not only a good receiver, but also a standout special teams player, Burleson is the only player in NFL history to have three punt returns of 90 or more yards.